SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 <input name="processor"/>
 ```

-If we want for Angular to track the user interaction and value of a given form's control, keeping the view up-to-date, we must include the directive as follows:
+If we want Angular to track the user interaction and value of a given form's control, keeping the view up-to-date, we must include the directive as follows:

 - `[(ngmodel)]` - this is the syntax for two-way data binding